Dr Phil Smith’s Wildlife Notes

 On 15th, following up a report by Graham Clarkson, I got excellent views of a flock of 110 Twite on the shore opposite Southport Marine Lake where they were feeding on Glasswort seeds.
 Nearby, the Marshside/Crossens area still had Whitefronted and Barnacle Geese from time to time, while a Great Skua reported on 23rd was a much rarer visitor.
 An immaculate pair of Gadwalls in front of the hide posed for photographs.

+Hearing Pink-footed Geese flying over my home morning and evening alerted me to the presence of a flock feeding nearby on Downholland Moss.
+Several visits between 18th and 22nd were rewarded with great views of between 3000 and 8000 geese.
+Working through them with a telescope from the car eventually produced groups of four, three and two Tundra Bean Geese, representing two family parties and a pair.
 As I have mentioned before, this species is quite hard to find amongst large numbers of Pinkfeet, the main distinguishing features being orange legs (not always visible) and an orange band on the bill.
 Coincidentally, Martin Mere reported ten Tundra Beans on 15th, this being their largest number ever.
 In fact, Martin Mere had a particularly good month.
 Apart from the usual Whooper Swans, which peaked at about 1800, a fine selection of raptors included up to seven Marsh Harriers, a Hen Harrier, several Buzzards and two Peregines, as well as Merlin, Sparrowhawk and Kestrel.
 Their best bird, however, was a Cetti’s Warbler, new to the reserve, on 25th and 28th.
 Of the handful of Lancashire records since the first in 1990, most have been in winter and have usually stayed around for some weeks.